 Tip #2: Make sure you have OBJECTIDs attached to your data

-ArcGIS Online uses OBJECTIDs to identify unique features when it is used in the UPDATE mode.
+ArcGIS Online uses OBJECTIDs to identify unique features when used in UPDATE mode.
 If no OBJECTIDs are attached to the data we are sending out, the writer will not successfully update the data.
 We can add OBJECTIDs by merging a table with each feature and its OBJECTID to the data we are reading in through the WebSocketReceiver.
 This is accomplished with a FeatureMerger.

-Enabling the Workspaces in FME Server
+Enabling the Workspaces in FME Flow

 Email Notification Service Workspace

 We built an automation that connects the output of the automation writers to an external email action.
-A manual trigger was used to trigger the workspace as if using the Run Workspace function in FME Server.
+A manual trigger was used to trigger the workspace as if using the Run Workspace function in FME Flow.
 This allows the workspace to collect data from the WebSocketReceiver to send out bulk emails.
 With the email action connected, an email containing a list of stations that have triggered a flood alert is sent.

 ArcGIS Online Feature Layer Updater Workspace